open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

         value: If the total kinetic energy is not constant all the way through the interaction, the process is dissipative.
       ans4:
-        value: Irreversible processes are dissipative.
+        value: Incoherent deformations are dissipative
       ans5:
         value: Coherent deformations are dissipative.
 ---